simOrderS/simOrder/README.md

 ## 🛠️ Hardware Requirements

 - Raspberry Pi 4 4GB RAM (recommended, tested also on a Pi 3 A+)
-- 7" iOS or Android tablet connected to your local network
+- 7" iOS or Android Tablet connected to your local network
-- ESC/POS Thermal Receipt Printer (app configured for a 58 mm)
+- ESC/POS USB and/ or Bluetooth Thermal Receipt Printer (app configured for a 58 mm)
 - SD Card (32GB recommended)

 ## 💻 Software Stack